fdavs/nanomovies/README.md

 Requirements for the "Exceeds specifications" distinction:
   - [ ] Exceeds feature: App persists favorite movie details using a database
     - [x] Store detailed info for movies that have been explored offline
-    - [ ] Store image data locally
+    - [ ] Store image data in database or on the file system
     - [x] Purge old data from the database periodically
   - [ ] Exceeds feature: App displays favorite movie details even when offline
   - [x] Exceeds feature: App uses a contentProvider to populate favorite movie details.
 (It is allowed to use a library to generate the content provider rather than to build one by hand)
-  - [ ] Exceeds feature: Movie Details View includes an action bar item that allows the user to share the first trailer video URL from the list of trailers
+  - [x] Exceeds feature: Movie Details View includes an action bar item that allows the user to share the first trailer video URL from the list of trailers
   - [x] Exceeds feature: App uses a share Intent to expose the external youtube URL for the trailer

 Refactorings and other improvements: